-Included in trade receivables are installment contract receivables of the real estate segment of the Group amounting to \$\mathbb{P}7.5\$ billion and \$\mathbb{P}8.1\$ billion as of December 31, 2016 and 2015.
+Included in trade receivables are installment contract receivables of the real estate segment of the Group amounting to P6.9 billion and P7.5 billion as of December 31, 2017 and 2016.
 These are collectible in monthly installments over a period of between one year to five years and earn annual interest ranging from 12.0% to 21.0% computed on the diminishing balance of the principal.
 The title of the real estate property, which is the subject of the installment contract receivable due beyond 12 months, passes to the buyer once the receivable is fully paid.
-Revenue from real estate and hotels includes interest income earned from installment contract receivables amounting to \$\mathbb{P}308.0\$ million, \$\mathbb{P}541.0\$ million and \$\mathbb{P}499.0\$ million in 2016, 2015 and 2014 and is recorded under the 'Sale of goods and services' of real estate segment on the consolidated statements of comprehensive income.
+Revenue from real estate and hotels includes interest income earned from installment contract receivables amounting to P1.7 billion, P476.6 million and P541.4 million in 2017, 2016 and 2015, respectively, and is recorded under the 'Sale of goods and services' of real estate segment on the consolidated statements of comprehensive income.